 Students may ask their high school counselors about these opportunities or check appropriate reference materials in their local libraries.
 Although most outside scholarships are initiated and perpetuated by the donors, sometimes Baylor will serve as the liaison between a qualified student and a scholarship donor.
-There are numerous internet free search opportunities such as the Financial Aid Page, sponsored by the National Association of Student Financial Aid Administrators (www.finaid. org) and Texas Guarantee Student Loan Corporation (www.tgslc.org).
-Some of these sites provide free search and match services.
+There are numerous internet free search opportunities such as www.fastweb.com.